openhab/openhab-docs/developers/bindings/index.md

 This method is called from the discovery service to create the actual discovery result.
 It uses the `getThingUID` method to create the thing UID of the result.

+### Discovery that is bound to a Thing

+TODO

+## Frequently asked questions / FAQ

+Various binding related questions are answered in our [Binding development FAQ](faq.html).

 ## Include the Binding in the Build